clarapunzi/SC-CE/Readme.md

 - [x] add the metric to the evaluation notebook (non rejected accuracy)
 - [x] refactored the plot and the computation of the metrics
 - [x] improve the eval notebook (add plots for the ALL metrics (1 for each blackbox))
+- [x] add the metrics as tables! (still need to have python function to produce the latex table)

 # IDEA